-The Secretariat considers that there are some technical problems with the language on inactive vessels in the Resolution, and that the drafting could be improved, as noted below and in previous documents on this matter.
+The Secretariat considers that there are some technical problems with the language on inactive vessels in the Resolution, and that the drafting should be improved, since there could be a contradiction between paragraph 9 and paragraph 5, which establishes that the vessels authorized to operate are those included in the list of June 2002, as subsequently modified, without distinguishing between active and inactive vessels.
+A possible modification is presented below.
 However, in practice, vessels rarely change their status on these lists during the course of a year; if a vessel wishes to do so, its flag government must notify the Secretariat in writing.

-- 6. A government may decide to simply give part or all of its available capacity to another government.
-This could be done as part of a broader cooperation agreement, or for some other reason, although no reason is required for such an action.
-This has occurred on a few occasions.
-Any such action must be notified to the Secretariat in writing.
-The idea of "lending" capacity has been informally discussed, but has not been implemented.
-This possibility is discussed in more detail further below. - 7.
-The Commission has discussed establishing a protocol for the sealing of wells, but nothing has been agreed in this regard.
+6. The Commission has discussed establishing a protocol for the sealing of wells, but nothing has been agreed in this regard.
 Consequently, there are no agreed procedures for the sealing of wells, and some vessels on the Regional Register have thus sealed one or more wells in order to reduce their capacity so that they are in compliance with the Resolution.
 In such cases, the flag government must provide to the Secretariat information regarding the capacity of the wells to be sealed and an official diagram of the vessel with the dimensions of each of its wells.
 At their 18th meeting in October 2007, the Parties to the Agreement on the International Dolphin Conservation Program (AIDCP) decided that the assessments paid by vessels to support that program should be based on a vessel's full capacity, regardless of any sealed wells